Sequence-Based Target Coin Prediction for Cryptocurrency Pump-and-Dump: Target Coin Prediction

-\textbf{MLP:} The embedding and attention layers are mainly based on linear projections.
-We adopt several fully connected layers and activation functions to endow the model with non-linearity and interactions between different feature dimensions.
+\textbf{MLP Layer:} The embedding and attention layers are primarily based on linear projections.
+We utilize several fully connected layers and activation functions to endow the model with non-linearity.
 The output $\hat{y}$ represents the predicted pump probability:

-\textbf{Loss:} The objective function used in SNN is the negative log-likelihood function defined as:
+\textbf{Loss Function:} The objective function used in SNN is the negative log-likelihood function defined as:

 where $\mathcal{D}$ is the training set, and $y\in\{1,0\}$ is the ground-truth label that denotes whether it is a P\&D or not.